Accelize/GettingStarted_Examples/Hardware/Xilinx_Vitis/01_rtl_kernel_XDMA/rtl_adder_pipes_KV260/README.md

 > Kernel Panic: no sync

-This issue can happen when run a Petalinux image on the KV260.
+This issue can happen when running a Petalinux image on the KV260.
-There's many possible root cause but the first thing to try is to clean the petalinux build environment with the following command and run a full build again:
+There's many possible root cause but the first thing to try is to clean the petalinux build environment with the following command and run 'petalinux-build' again:
 ```bash
 petalinux-build -x mrproper
 ```